bvs0821/mlb_stats_analysis/README.md

 ```
 Three additional .txt files are included containing all active player IDs (master_pitcherID.txt, master_hitterID.txt, and overall reference master_playerID.txt).
 These can be copied (or a portion copied) over to hitterID.txt and pitcherID.txt as to not have to run findplayerID.txt.

-Program initiated by running the compile_databases.py file.
+The program initiated by running the compile_databases.py file.
 The user is then prompted to keep or delete all tables in mlb_stats.db.
 It is recommended that user selects Y.

 ```python
 python3.9 compile_databases.py